hand-e-fr/OpenHosta/doc/Docs.md

 - **Beyond programming**

-OpenHosta allows you to code functions that are complex or were impossible **before**, by supporting some ambiguities of **human language**.
-The processing of language relating to social codes or other parameters that are **difficult** to implement in Python for example.
-It **simplifies** tasks that would otherwise require significant time and expertise, thus expanding **possibilities** in Python programming.
+OpenHosta enables you to create **complex functions**, including those that were previously **impossible**, by accommodating certain **ambiguities** in human language.
+It handles language processing related to **common sens** or other challenging parameters that are typically difficult to implement in Python.
+This tool **simplifies** tasks that would otherwise demand considerable time and expertise, thereby broadening the scope of **possibilities** in Python programming.

 - **Python Ecosystem**